Mattwwilson34/profile-pilot/README.md

 # Profile Pilot

-An application that allows users to generate public URLs that they can share with friends.
-The shared URL's will take users to that profile page which will display a username, profile photo, and answers to a questionaire that user filled out on signup.
+An application that allows users to create personalized sharable profile pages.

 # Table of Contents